-Wade by Upamanyu Bhattacharyya & Kalp Sanghvi is the product of Kolkata-based Ghost Animation studio, and a product of Kolkata city itself in a way.
-An unapologetic statement about the environmental crisis, the 2D animation film, which started in 2016, presents a struggle for survival coming out of a paranoid world, full of news of rising temperatures, melting ice etc.
+Wade by Upamanyu Bhattacharyya & Kalp Sanghvi is the product of Kolkata-based Ghost Animation studio and a product of Kolkata city itself in a way.
+An unapologetic statement about the environmental crisis, the 2D animation film, which started in 2016, presents a struggle for survival coming out of a paranoid world, full of news of rising temperatures, melting ice, etc.

 Bhattacharyya & Sanghvi first read an article about an island sinking in the Sundarban Delta (just to the south of Kolkata) because of rising sea levels, leaving hundreds of residents displaced as a consequence.
-Lack of public and palpable response gave out the idea for a film that visualizes Kolkata's future.
+The lack of public and palpable response gave out the idea for a film that visualizes Kolkata's future.

-"Climate change probably won't look like one world ending tsunami" the directors tell Zippy Frames.
+"Climate change probably won't look like one world-ending tsunami" the directors tell Zippy Frames.
 "It may be more discrete, annoying even, creeping slowly into our lives and making survival more and more difficult over the years".

 The early versions of the script contained a simple standoff between some people and a tiger.